Mary Elizabeth Mastrantonio

-Mary Elizabeth Mastrantonio (born November 17, 1958) is an American actress.
+Mary Elizabeth Mastrantonio (born November 17, 1958) is an American actress and singer.
 She made her Broadway debut in the 1980 revival of West Side Story, and went on to appear in the 1983 film Scarface as Al Pacino's character's sister, Gina Montana, which proved to be her breakout role.
 For her role as Carmen in the 1986 film The Color of Money, she was nominated for the Academy Award for Best Supporting Actress.
 Her other film roles include The Abyss (1989), Robin Hood: Prince of Thieves (1991), and The Perfect Storm (2000).
 In 2003, she was nominated for the Tony Award for Best Actress in a Musical for the Broadway revival of Man of La Mancha.

 Early life

-Mastrantonio was born in the Chicago suburb of Lombard, Illinois, to Frank A. Mastrantonio and Mary Dominica (née Pagone), both of Italian descent.
+Mastrantonio was born in the DuPage County suburb of Lombard, Illinois, to Frank A. Mastrantonio and Mary Dominica (née Pagone), both of Italian descent.
 Her father operated a bronze foundry.
 She was raised in Oak Park, Illinois, and studied drama at the University of Illinois.
 She worked summers at the Opryland USA theme park to earn money for college.

 Career

 Film

 Mastrantonio first appeared on screen in Brian De Palma's Scarface (1983) as Gina, sister of Al Pacino's Tony Montana.
 She achieved prominence for her Oscar and Golden Globe-nominated role in The Color of Money (1986) opposite Paul Newman and Tom Cruise.

 Her other featured roles include Slam Dance (1987), with Tom Hulce, and The January Man (1989) with Kevin Kline.
 She also starred in writer/director James Cameron's science fiction The Abyss (1989) with Ed Harris.
 She played Maid Marian in the film Robin Hood: Prince of Thieves (1991) with Kevin Costner.
-She played the attorney daughter of Gene Hackman's character in Class Action, co-starred in the 1992 thriller Consenting Adults, and played a fishing boat captain in The Perfect Storm (2000).
+She played the attorney daughter of Gene Hackman's character in Class Action, co-starred in the 1992 thriller Consenting Adults, and in the same year starred in the thriller White Sands alongside Willem Dafoe and Mickey Rourke, and played a fishing boat captain in The Perfect Storm (2000).